dadinugroho/mitrais-registration/DEVELOPMENT.md

 # Development story

 This page will be about the development story of the development of registration system.
+It will be developed in two iterations.
+The first iteration is the registration system developed in yii framewok v2.0 and second iteration is the REST and VUE client.

+### First iteration
 0. System preparation and database design
-Since I am familiar with Yii 2.0 framework, I will first develop in Yii 2.0 as if the registration is processed by backend php (yii2).
-I will then unit test the data validation before implementing REST.

-After that, start developing the frontend using VUE and try to connect to the yii 2.0 backend server using REST technology.

 The Yii2 project will be using extensions from :
 * [kartik practical b](http://demos.krajee.com/app-practical-b)